ecoz2/ecoz2-whale/exerc01/README.md

     - 1 instance misclassified as "E"
     - 1 instance misclassified as "G2"

-- All `B` instances misclassified, but only 2 available.
+- All "B" instances misclassified, but only 2 available.

 - Except for "C1" (100% accuracy on 3 instances), the least performant
   classes have in general a low number of test instances, that is, a